 The government 'Department for Business, Energy and Industry Strategy' states that:

-‘Everyone employed on a zero hours contract is entitled to statutory employment rights.
-There are no exceptions… Any individual on a zero hours contract who is a ‘worker’ will be entitled to at least the National Minimum Wage, paid annual leave, rest breaks and protection from discrimination.’
+‘Everyone employed on a zero-hours contract is entitled to statutory employment rights.
+There are no exceptions… Any individual on a zero-hours contract who is a ‘worker’ will be entitled to at least the National Minimum Wage, paid annual leave, rest breaks and protection from discrimination.’

-If your employment status changes from a ‘worker’ to an ‘employee’, you should be afforded more employment rights, for example statutory notice rights.
+If your employment status changes from a ‘worker’ to an ‘employee’, you should be afforded more employment rights, for example, statutory notice rights.

 You may also be expected to accept a certain number of hours as part of your contract.

-So, what happens if I have an accident at work?
+What happens if I have an accident at work?

-If you are injured due to your employer’s negligence, you may well be entitled to compensation.
+If you are injured due to your employer’s negligence, you may be entitled to compensation.
 Regardless of the type of contract you are on, it is your employer’s job to ensure that:

 - Your working environment is safe

 - You have sufficient training to carry out your work safely

-Might making a claim jeopardise my contract?
+Could making a claim jeopardise my contract?

 Legislation is in place to ensure you are treated fairly at work, regardless of your contract.

 Your employer is not legally allowed to suspend or fire you for pursuing a personal injury claim.
 If you are still fit to work, your contract stands and your employer is bound by the terms of it, regardless of whether you are seeking compensation.

-The 'Small Business, Enterprise and 'Employment Act' prohibits the use of exclusivity clauses or terms in any zero hours contract.
+The 'Small Business, Enterprise and 'Employment Act' prohibits the use of exclusivity clauses or terms in any zero-hours contract.